imihnea/portfolio/src/content/posts/2023-02-24-age-of-lords.md

 ---
 <https://www.ageoflords.com/>

-T﻿his website was created using Svelte as the main framework.
-Implementation of it consisted of converting a Photoshop PSD file to an actual webpage.
-The specs of the project were to create a website that follows the art design provided.
-The website is also as mobile friendly as possible, as this wasn't a design with a mobile first approach in mind.
+The primary framework used for creating this website was Svelte.
+To implement the website, a Photoshop PSD file was transformed into a functional webpage.
+The project's specifications required the website to adhere to the provided art design.
+Although the design did not prioritize a mobile-first approach, efforts were made to ensure that the website was mobile-friendly to the greatest extent possible.